waarn/ITBCfinalProject/README.md

 *cmorgantywls for moving objects left and right- modified in the game for X and Y axis https://editor.p5js.org/cmorgantywls/sketches/HkdbRQnOG

-*ErraticGenerator for the code to spearte differnt radio buttons in DOM layers https://discourse.processing.org/t/radio-buttons-multiple-possible/25068
+*ErraticGenerator for the code to separate differnt radio buttons in DOM layers https://discourse.processing.org/t/radio-buttons-multiple-possible/25068

 *Viv-Galinari for the code to move objects with a keypress